 The International Experimental Archaeology Conference encourages the exchange and sharing of new work in experimental archaeology.
-The #EAC11 aims to join the Northern and the Mediterranean European scholars in order to promote discussions, to improve knowledge, and to increase awareness to the different trends developed by the research world.
+The #EAC11 aims to join scholars from around the globe in order to promote discussions, to improve knowledge, and to increase awareness to the different trends developed by the research world.

 Eligible papers and posters should respect the following: